AHochworter/Overlook/README.md

 - Implement a robust testing suite using TDD
 - Write DRY, reusable code that follows SRP (Single Responsibility Principle)

+### Context:
+The 'Overlook' project was assigned during the fifth week of Mod 2 at Turing School of Software & Design.
+We were given one week to complete this project.

 <div align="center">